LucasWanJZ/Blade-Of-Honor/README.md

 - Attack: `ArrowDown`

 ## Future Work

 - instruction sheet at Game Start ✅
-- does not work properly on Google Chrome or Microsoft Edge
+- Bug : does not work properly on Google Chrome or Microsoft Edge ✅
+- Bug : clicking will speed up the timer ✅
 - improve game mechanics (Recovery, Stagger, Punish)
 - Second Attack